Substra/substra-documentation/docs/source/operations/getting-started.rst

    substrapp.exceptions.PodReadinessTimeoutError: Pod substra.ai/pod-name=substra-***-compute-*** failed to reach the \"Running\" phase after 300 seconds."

-  Your docker disk image might be full, increase it or clean docker with ``docker system prune -a``
+  Your Docker disk image might be full, increase it or clean it with ``docker system prune -a``

 Troubleshooting deployment
 --------------------------